Envelope Dynamics and Stability with non-linear Space-Charge Forces: Envelope Stability and Dynamics

 \section{Envelope Stability and Dynamics}

+In this section, we examine the stability of the coherent envelope modes by means of eigenvalue analysis under the presence of space-charge forces.
+In our results, we show the fractional part of the eigentunes $Q$ as a function of charge density, and a corresponding stability plot with eigentunes and the absolute eigenvalues in order locate resonances and instabilities.
+We assume a transverse emittance of \SI{1}{\milli\metre \milli\radian} in both planes.
+For the largest tested charge density, the coherent envelope tune-shift is \num{-0.3} and the maximum incoherent tune-shift is \num{-0.52}.

-In this section, we examine the stability of the envelope evolution by means of eigenvalue analysis, starting with an undisturbed lattice.
-Then, we introduce single and later random quadrupole errors.
-The space-charge model we presented includes full cross-plane coupling.
-This enables us to add simulation cases with single or randomly applied skew angles to quadrupoles.
+We start the analysis with an undisturbed lattice.
+Then, we introduce single and later random quadrupole errors, where we expect the coherent envelope modes to react to the created stop-bands.
+The full cross-plane coupling enables us to examine simulation cases with single or randomly applied roll angles to quadrupoles.
+Additionally, the space-charge force in our model couples the coherent eigenmodes, which enables resonances between them \cite{Hofmann:2017isl}.